Invariant Variation Problems: Converse in Case of Infinite Group

 Now the converse is arrived at similarly to the case of the finite group.
-The fact that the dependencies (16) hold leads, through multiplication by $p^{(\lambda)}$ and addition, by virtue of the identity transformation (14), to $\sum \psi_{i} \overline{\delta} u_{i} = \operatorname{Div} \Gamma$ and thence, as in Section 3 follows the determination of $\Delta x$ and $\Delta u$ and the invariance of $I$ with respect to these infinitesimal transformations, if they contain no derivatives $\displaystyle{\frac{\partial u}{\partial x}}$, $\ldots$, certainly form a group, follows, as in Section 3, from the fact that otherwise, by composition more arbitrary functions would occur, whereas by assumption there are to be only $\rho$ dependencies (16); hence they form an ``infinite group of infinitesimal transformations.''
+The fact that the dependencies (16) hold leads, through multiplication by $p^{(\lambda)}$ and addition, by virtue of the identity transformation (14), to $\sum \psi_{i} \overline{\delta} u_{i} = \operatorname{Div} \Gamma$ and thence, as in Section 3 follows the determination of $\Delta x$ and $\Delta u$ and the invariance of $I$ with respect to these infinitesimal transformations, which do actually depend linearly on $\rho$ arbitrary functions and their derivatives up to the $\sigma$-th order.
+The fact that these infinitesimal transformations, if they contain no derivatives $\displaystyle{\frac{\partial u}{\partial x}}$, $\ldots$, certainly form a group, follows, as in Section 3, from the fact that otherwise, by composition more arbitrary functions would occur, whereas by assumption there are to be only $\rho$ dependencies (16); hence they form an ``infinite group of infinitesimal transformations.''
 But such a one consists (Grundlagen, Theorem VII, p.
 391) of the most general infinitesimal transformations of a certain ``infinite group $\mathfrak{G}$ of finite transformations,'' in Lie's sense, thereby defined.
 Each such finite transformation is generated from infinitesimal ones (Grundlagen, \S~7),\footnote{Hence it follows in particular that the group $\mathfrak{G}$ generated from the infinitesimal transformations $\Delta x$, $\Delta u$ of a $\mathfrak{G}_{\infty \rho}$ reduces back to $\mathfrak{G}_{\infty \rho}$.
 For $\mathfrak{G}_{\infty \rho}$ contains no infinitesimal transformations distinct from $\Delta x$, $\Delta u$ dependent on arbitrary functions, and cannot contain any independent of them but depending on parameters, as otherwise it would be a mixed group.
 But according to the above, the infinitesimal transformations determine the finite ones.} and so arises through integration of the simultaneous system

 where, however, it may be necessary further to assume the arbitrary $p(x)$'s dependent on $t$.
 Thus $\mathfrak{G}$ does actually depend on $\rho$ arbitrary functions; if in particular it suffices to assume $p(x)$ free from $t$, then this dependency becomes analytic in the arbitrary function $q(x)=t \cdot p(x)$.\footnote{The question whether perhaps this latter case always occurs was raised in a different formulation by Lie (Grundlagen, \S~7 and \S~13 at end).} If derivatives $\displaystyle{\frac{\partial u}{\partial x}}$, $\ldots$, occurs, it may be necessary also to adjoin infinitesimal transformation(s) $\overline{\delta} u = 0$, $\operatorname{Div} (f \cdot \Delta x) = 0$ before drawing the same conclusions.